NHOrus/srwq-compilation/episode-30.md

 Vindel Mauser grins.
 "You recognise me, don't you boy?
 I'd expect no less from the agents of Helios Olympus.
 Now, you have to get out of here!"
 Lemon tosses a gun to the confused young man.

-"Wh...You're just freeing us?
+"Wh...
+You're just freeing us?
 Like that?"

 "It seems my own agents have turned on us, securing my Zweizergain but neglecting to look for us.
 But, with the ELF transport broken open, you two should be able to get to your mech.
 Given the chaos thats raging out there, I think we'd be safer if you intervened."